“There are few things that humble me more than my complete and utter buffoonery when it comes to HDL lipidology…” – Peter Attia

 - There was also a decrease in the size of LDLs.
 Though the LDL has a good bell curve at the right, the curve’s peak shifted to the left.
 This means there are more smaller and denser LDLs.
 (We call this a B pattern LDL distribution.)

 Aside from prediabetes, this patient actually has another problem—familial hypercholesterolemia (FH).
 Neither condition was noticed before the patient came to us.

-TG/HDL ratio is the triglyceride-to-HDL ratio.
-To find your TG/HDL ratio, simply put your blood triglyceride value over your blood HDL level, as measured by your medical laboratory blood test.
+TG/HDL is the triglyceride-to-HDL ratio.
+To find your TG/HDL, simply put your blood triglyceride value over your blood HDL cholesterol level, as measured by your medical laboratory blood test.

-TG/HDL ratio is important because it is an important predictor of CV disease risk.
+TG/HDL is important because it is an important predictor of risk for heart disease.
 It is also a marker of insulin resistance, and insulin resistance is the major cause of prediabetes, metabolic syndrome, and type 2 diabetes.
 (Cordero, 2009)

-Lower TG/HDL ratios are better.
+A lower TG/HDL is better.
 In the discussion of science, studies, and treatment, there has been a tendency to go with higher ratios to show the largest impact on CV disease risk and death.

 Here are the typical cut points for risk (Sigurdsson, 2014):

 - In US (mg/dL) – less than 2 is ideal; above 4 is too high

 - In Europe (mmol/L) – less than 0.87 is ideal; above 1.74 is too high

 TG/HDL appears to vary by ethnicity.
 Ratios are higher in Hispanic Americans (3.9) than non-Hispanic whites (3.3) and non-Hispanic Blacks (2.9) (Willey, 2011).